 Buddleja weyeriana cultivars can produce fertile seed.
 As mentioned above, Honeycomb is particularly fertile.
 The seeds capsules are about 4-5mm long and resemble smaller versions of B. globosa capsules.
 They take longer to mature compared to B. davidii.
 The image (left) shows a typical fertilsed seed-head, but it is usual for B. weyeriana plants to have many more unfertilsed flowers that do not go on to produce these seed capsules.
 These are from Moonlight Biscuit and I have been able get a high germination frequency with them.

 All Buddlejas have tiny, tiny seeds.
 Those of B. davidii, extreme left, have double wings.
-B. globosa seeds are wingless which one reason why it is less invasive as its seeds are less mobile.
-When I cleaned up the seeds from Honeycomb I found that the seeds (centre) are very irregular and rather hard to discern from the chaff.
+B. globosa seeds (centre) are wingless, which one reason why this species is less invasive as its seeds are less mobile.
+When I cleaned up seed from Honeycomb I found that the seeds (right) are rather irregular and hard to discern from the very abundant chaff.
 Some look a bit like miniscule sycamore seeds or like commas with single wings, although it is possible that the wings are double but so fragile that some are lost when shed from the seed capsule.
 The seeds (excluding the wings) are much smaller than those of B. globosa and slightly smaller than those of B. davidii, and unlike both ancestors.

 I am growing a number of seedlings from these Honeycomb seeds, presumably pollinated by B.davidii, trying to create new and unique cultivars.
 The germination frequency was surprisingly high.
 There is a huge variation in foliage type but few have flowered yet.
 One that has flowered in the first year looks to be very promising.
 The buds are strongly lavender coloured but the flowers are creamy with a blue, rather than pink, flush.
 Several other seedlings have flowered in shades of mauve and purple.